 Marimark Mortgage is based in Tampa, Florida, and specializes in permanent buydown mortgages and temporary subsidy buydown mortgages.

 We offer conventional home mortgages, FHA, VA and USDA mortgage options, refinance loans, and reverse mortgages.
-We’ve worked extensively with cash-out refinancing, and help clients with HARP refinancing to lower their monthly mortgage payments.
+We’ve worked extensively with cash-out refinancing, and help clients to lower their monthly mortgage payments.